RSO-majske-igre/email_backend/README.md

 # Email Backend

-Payments backend microservice stores data about all payments and creates payment requests in external source (Stripe).
+Payments backend microservice is used to send emails.

 ## Production version